luigircruz/luigi-ecommerce/readme.md

 That's it!

 ## Fixes
-* Link storage to public folder for images: $ `php artisan storage:link`
+* Link images from storage to public folder: $ `php artisan storage:link`